-We have a world leading Banks sector group and are involved in many of the market's ground-breaking deals.
-The group consists of a multi-disciplinary team of lawyers drawn from our Finance, Capital Markets, Corporate, Tax, Litigation and Real Estate practices who have unrivalled breadth and depth of experience working with Banks globally
+We have a truly global Banks sector group and are involved in many of the market's ground-breaking deals.
+The group consists of a multi-disciplinary team of lawyers drawn from our Finance, Capital Markets, Corporate, Tax, Litigation and Real Estate practices who have a large breadth and depth of experience working with Banks globally.

 We are working alongside the world's leading financial institutions to meet the challenges of a dramatically changing regulatory landscape.
-Our global network of regulatory and capital markets lawyers brings commercially-focused expertise in navigating Basel III, EU Directives and wider regulatory issues.
+Our global network of regulatory and capital markets lawyers brings commercially-focused expertise in navigating Basel III, EU, UK, US and other national legislation and wider regulatory issues.
 We also play a significant role in working with regulatory bodies to shape current and proposed frameworks.

 M&A in the banking industry

-Changes in market sentiment and the needs of clients has led many banks to refine and update the product set they.
-Our market leading Banking & Finance and Capital Markets practices provide advice in relation to the full spectrum of financial products including syndicated lending and leveraged and acquisition finance, asset finance, derivative products, project finance, financial regulatory, insolvency & restructuring, debt capital markets, equity capital markets, structured debt and structured finance.
+Changes in market sentiment and the needs of clients has led many banks to refine and update the product set they offer.
+Our highly experienced Banking & Finance and Capital Markets practices provide advice in relation to the full spectrum of financial products including syndicated lending and leveraged and acquisition finance, asset finance, derivative products, project finance, financial regulatory, insolvency & restructuring, debt capital markets, equity capital markets, structured debt and structured finance.